TSAI-END3-Group/Session13_Sagemaker/README.md

 ### Dataset Used
 IMDB.
-This is the movie review dataset with positive and negative calssification of the reviews.
+This is the movie review dataset with positive and negative classification of the reviews.
 The data has been taken from https://huggingface.co/datasets/imdb

 The data containes 25K training sample and 25K testing samples